Assalamu Alaikum Wa Rahmatullahi Wa Barakatu. May the peace, mercy and blessings of Allah be upon you.

 Is anyone else uncomfortable?

-We know that all will eventually be ok, based on our teachings.
-But we are not supposed to sit idly by and do nothing.
+We are not supposed to sit idly by and do nothing.
 Doing nothing means that we are comfortable with the state of the Ummah.
-I am uncomfortable
+I am uncomfortable!

 The easiest thing to do is to LEAD BY EXAMPLE, to be role models within the community and within the rest of the world.
 This is not hard to do and this is why I am uncomfortable.

 I am uncomfortable and want to see change.
-I do expect Muslims to be role models for the Ummah and for others.
+I DO expect Muslims to be role models for our Ummah and for others.
+I expect to find role models, examples everywhere I look.